Menu

 Supply List:

-Below is the list of the materials I will use.
-However, if you already have watercolor paints (but not these colors), bring what you have.
-I recommend using the same paper I use, since this will let you use any of the techniques I demo.
+Below is the list of the materials you should bring (none will be provided).
+If you already have tube watercolor paints (but not these colors), bring what you have.
+I recommend using the same paper I use, allowing you to do any of the techniques I demo.
 We will be tearing the paper into smaller pieces, so if you already have Arches cold-pressed 140-pound paper in a smaller size, bring that along.

 • Brushes: I use Silver Black Velvet Brushes.
-For this class, you will need a #2 and either a #8 or a rigger (if you already have watercolor brushes, it will be helpful to have a large and medium-size rounds).
-It would be helpful if both brushes come to a good, sharp point.
+For this class, you will need a #2 and either a #8 or a rigger (if you already have watercolor brushes, bring a large and medium-size rounds that come to a good, sharp point.

 • Paint Palette: This can be a simple plastic plate - something with a rim that's not too small to hold and mix your paints.